Summer is a great time for being active. Even

 want to buy weights.

-DVD, or borrow one from the library.
+- Use an online exercise video or a smartphone app.
 You can stay in shape while you stay cool

 - Go dancing or take dance lessons.
 Or just turn on some